-Structural steel reference software and steel shapes for AutoCAD.
-ShapeBook with 2D3DSteel is a structural steel reference tool with 3-key search, material lists with pricing, and dynamic 2D & 3D steel shapes modeling in AutoCAD.
+ShapeBook is a structural steel shape size reference software tool with dimensions, design properties, 3-key search, material lists with pricing, and dynamic 2D & 3D steel shapes modeling in AutoCAD.
 We created a versatile productivity tool for commercial and industrial steel design, engineering, estimating, detailing, fabrication, and erection.
 ShapeBook is based on the AISC Steel Construction Manual 13th Edition.
 In addition we have added large pipe sizes, small bar size materials, plate, flat bar, round bar, and square bar.
-ShapeBook is a powerful structural steel estimating and quick reference tool for steel industry professionals.
+ShapeBook is a powerful structural steel estimating and quick reference tool for steel industry professionals and students.
 Dimensions and design properties are displayed in ShapeBooks' corresponding display tabs.
 ShapeBook uses AISC criteria for determining the approximate detailing dimensions in fractional inches.
 Design properties are shown in decimal format according to the tool tip definition available by hovering over any of the values.

 ShapeBook is a powerful estimating tool for estimating the cost of steel, and coatings.
 The Calculator Material List extends the weight, surface area, and pricing (price per pound or kilogram) and (price per square foot or square meter of surface area).
 You use the weight and surface area calculator on the selected shape by entering the quantity, length, weight price, surface price, and clicking the "Calculate" button.
 Total weight and surface area are displayed and if the "Add to Calculator Material List" check box is checked the entry is added or inserted into your Calculator Material List.
 Total weight, total surface area, total price per pound or kilogram, and total price per square foot or meter of surface area are displayed on the totals line at the bottom of the list.
 The totals line is updated instantly with any change that you make to the material list.